appcelerator-archive/titanium_mobile_blackberry/README.md

 How to Create Titanium Applications using the BlackBerry SDK
 ------------------------------------------------------------

 1) Get the latest Titanium Studio 3.0.0 RC at http://preview.appcelerator.com.
+It is important to use 3.0.0 or greater for Studio to enable BlackBerry support.

 2) Download the most recent BlackBerry Titanium SDK from http://sdrv.ms/UGJ1wp choose bb-mobilesdk-osx or bb-mobilesdk-win32 zip file depending on your development environment.
 The BB team will be posting frequent updates.